freeall/load-environment/readme.md

 This module takes whatever is in `process.env.NODE_ENV` and uses that to load the appropriate json file.
 If `process.env.NODE_ENV` is not set it uses `development`.

+If environment file is not found in current folder the module will go up to the parent folder, etc, etc, until it is found.
+If not found `load-environment` will throw an error.

 ## Installation

 ```